libgdx/libgdx.github.io/wiki/misc/adding-new-keycodes.md

 ---
 title: Adding new Keycodes
-# Not listed in ToC
+# Not listed in ToC, but linked via /dev/contributing/
 ---
 ## Short info on how to add new keycodes: